carpentries/lesson-development-training/episodes/formative-assessment.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ![
-In the next two episodes, we will design assessments to measure learners' attainment of the objectives we defined previously.
+In this episode we move to the second of our iterative design process:  designing assessments to measure learners' attainment of the objectives we defined previously.](./fig/cldt-step-2.svg){
-](./fig/cldt-step-2.svg){
 alt="An overview of the iterative process of lesson design and development, adapted from Nicholl's five phases, with step 2, 'Design assessments for these outcomes' highlighted."